 Now that that you have your new additions home and brooding, if you have not already, it’s time to get their outdoor digs ready.

-I have 5 prefab coops and find with proper care they last a long time.
-I also have 2 hand-built coops that too with proper care are long lasting.
-Both prefab and hand-built coops will require care and maintance.
-My oldest prefab coop is 5 years old, my first coop, The Kuntry Klucker which I hand-built is 10 years old.
-What it really comes down to is your budget, skills in wood working, and time.
-It takes longer to build a coop as well as more money and of course the skills needed to conceptualize and execute.
+I have 5 prefab coops; with proper care they last a long time.
+I also have 2 hand-built coops also with proper care are long lasting.
+Both prefab and hand-built coops will require care and Maintenace.
+My oldest prefab coop is 5 years old.
+My first coop, The Kuntry Klucker I built 10 years ago.
+It comes down to your budget, skills in wood working, and time.
+It takes longer to build a coop, more money and the skills needed to conceptualize and execute.

-If building a coop is not in your wheel house that’s ok, Tractor Supply and other co-ops have a great selection of coops in their stores as well as online.
-I own three Tractor Supply prefab coops, I am pleased with all of them.
+If building a coop is not in your wheelhouse that’s ok.
+Tractor Supply and other co-ops have a great selection of coops in stores as well as online.
+I own three Tractor Supply prefab coops; I am pleased with all of them.
 They are holding up very well and make excellent homes for all my girls.

-I hope that is you have found this post helpful in staring your own flock of backyard chicks.
-It may seem daunting at first especially if you were not raised around livestock.
-It takes a bit of time and research, I can tell you that chickens once you get rolling with them are very simple creatures.
+I hope that is you have found this post helpful in staring your own flock.
+It may seem daunting at first, especially if you were not raised around livestock.
+It takes a bit of time and research.
+Once you get rolling, you will find that chickens are simple creatures.
 They require little but give back a lot in return.
 Aside from the small amount of time they require, chickens really are lot of fun and are very rewarding.

 Here is a short video of my chicken yard.
-As you can see I have both prefab and hand-built coops. both make excellent homes for all my chickens.
+As you can see, I have both prefab and hand-built coops.
+Both make excellent homes for your ladies and gent.

-Here is the link to my blog post entitled Bachelor Pens for Roosters that I mentioned toward the end of the video.
-If you need a solution for extra roosters that you want to keep a bachelor pen is a great option.
+Link to my blog post entitled Bachelor Pens for Roosters, mentioned in the above video.
+If you need a solution for extra roosters, a bachelor pen is a great option.

 ~ The Kuntry Klucker Crew ~